nathanaeladam/tictactoe/README.md

 # tictactoe
-this is a example from nathanael adam
+this is a example code from nathanael adam